sxg/RadRaspberry/README.md

 create a csv of all residents with the following columns:
 `name`, `email`, `badge_id`.
 Place it in `~/.local/state/rad_raspberry/residents.csv`

-start the server using.
-Start only on one raspberry pi.
-Note the (tailscale) IP or domain name for this pi.
-You'll need to update all clients to point to this server in the config above, `server_url`.
-Be sure to include the port.
+start the server:
 ```
 uvicorn server:app --reload --timeout-keep-alive 120
 ```
+start only on one raspberry pi. note the (tailscale) IP or domain name for this pi. you'll need to update all clients to point to this server in the config above, `server_url`. be sure to include the port.

-To send a daily summary email using the server architecture at 9am, add this to your crontab:
+to send a daily summary email using the server architecture at 9am, add this to your crontab:
 ```
 0 9 * * * /usr/bin/curl http://<server url>/send-summary
 ```